 Firstly I’ll admit that I have thousands of photos on my phone!
 So as I write this I’m also reminding myself to go through all of my photos, delete the ones which I don’t want and upload the others to my Google Drive.
 You can also upload to them places such as iCloud, Amazon Cloud and DropBox.
 You can then delete those photos from your phone to save space and have peace of mind knowing that your memories are in a safe place.

 6. Clean your inbox

-Clean up your inbox by unsubscribing from those emails which you on longer want to receive, just find the ‘unsubscribe’ button at the bottom of the emails.
-Create sub folders for regular emails, for example some of my sub folders include ‘bloggers’ which emails from bloggers I love, ‘receipts’ for online shopping, ‘Ocado’ for my online food delivery receipts.
+Clean up your inbox by unsubscribing from those emails which you no longer want to receive, just find the ‘unsubscribe’ button at the bottom of the emails.
+Create subfolders for regular emails, for example, some of my subfolders include ‘bloggers’ which are emails from bloggers I love, ‘receipts’ for online shopping, and ‘Ocado’ for my online food delivery receipts.

 7. De-clutter your closet: